particle-iot/docs/src/content/firmware/low-power/device-powerdown.md

 ---
 # {{title}}

-This application note shows how to have an Electron, E Series, or Boron gracefully power down under battery power when the power supply is disconnected then automatically power up when restored.
+This application note shows how to have an Electron, E-Series, or Boron gracefully power down under battery power when the power supply is disconnected then automatically power up when restored.
 This can be useful in automotive applications or devices powered by a switch in mains power applications.

 The idea works like this: